Taeveril/FFL2-Randomizer/README.md

 ## Final Fantasy Legend 2 Randomizer

+### Version 0.3.1 (6/9/2025):
+- Further code cleanup.
+- Fixed some in-game bugs related to MAGI:
++ Elemental MAGI all work how they're expected.
++ Mana MAGI affinity has been enabled.

 ### Version 0.3.0 (6/2/2025):
 - When you break a door locked by magi, it is permanent (will be optionized in the future).
 No more potentially getting stuck when Apollo steals your magi.
 - Slight code cleanup.